-- Skin and Coat: This should be healthy looking, fur should be shiny.
-Gently pull up the skin at the shoulder and release.
-It should spring back immediately, if it doesn't your cat is dehydrated.
+Skin and coat: This should be healthy looking, fur should be shiny.
+Gently pull up the skin on the shoulder and release.
+It should spring back immediately if it doesn’t your cat is dehydrated.

-- Mobility: Put your cat down and observe it's movements.
+Mobility: Put your cat down and observe his movements.
 Does it appear stiff or uncomfortable?
 Is it avoiding using any limbs?